Psychosocial workload: what is it and how to keep it healthy?

 Practical tips to prevent unhealthy PSA

-Preventing PSA does not have to be a complicated task.
+Preventing psychosocial stress at work doesn’t have to be complicated.
 With a few targeted measures, you can create a healthy and safe workplace.
-Here are five tips to get started:
+Here are five tips to get you started:

 - Invest in an open culture

 Make sure employees feel safe to share their concerns.
 An open culture starts with good exemplary behavior from you and your supervisors.
-Show that you are listening and taking action. - Make a Risk Inventory and Evaluation (RI&E).
+Show that you are listening and taking action. - Conduct a Risk Inventory and Evaluation (RI&E)

 Stress is often caused by a lack of clarity about tasks and responsibilities.
 Regular evaluations and a good division of labor can prevent many problems. - Provide trainings and workshops